 THE NEED FOR A GOOD FIRST IMPRESSION

-I would like to present an example of the need for a memorable first impression for a type of companies that in the past were not getting much notice, but that are now awakening to the increasing competition and the more and more choices: the health care industry.
+I would like to present an example of the need for a memorable first impression for a type of company that in the past was not getting much notice, but that is now awakening to the increasing competition and the increased choices: the healthcare industry.

 A GREAT EXAMPLE: CANCER RESEARCH UK

 As we can see through the figure below, they did not reinvent the logo.
-They used the same colour palette and expanded its meaning using the letter ‘C’, that is a sign for Cancer but also for Care and the Collective of their team-focused approach to help families coping with the disease.
-Also, the change in the typography, making the letter a bit more circular offering a softer approach to its competency.
+They used the same colour palette and expanded its meaning using the letter ‘C’, which is a sign for Cancer but also for Care and the Collective of their team-focused approach to help families cope with the disease.
+Also, the change in the typography, makes the letter a bit more circular offering a softer approach to its competency.
 And their tagline is an added encouragement, too “Together we will beat cancer“.
-In summary, it offers the customers essential elements that express happiness, warmth and strength.
+In summary, it offers customers essential elements that express happiness, warmth, and strength.

 THE POWER OF FIRST IMPRESSIONS

 Considering that most of us think intuitively, the first impression is, as we have seen, crucial.
-We need to consider that the first impression your logo as a symbol that can provide consumers with instant and powerful brand recognition will be sooner or later complemented by the brand strategy that you and your team develop for your business such as storefront location, website design, social networks, and other strategic methods.
+We need to consider that the first impression of your logo as a symbol that can provide consumers with instant and powerful brand recognition will be eventually complemented by the brand strategy that you and your team develop for your business such as storefront location, website design, social networks, and other strategic methods.
 They all need to work together to produce the best memorable impression.

-But logos are generally the first one in this line because they cause potential customers to remember you with a positive light, remember you when they need your services and keep them coming back after they have experienced your products or service.
-This power of interpretation logos have gives a distinctly welcoming feeling and a personal visual identity.
+But logos are generally the first one in this line because they cause potential customers to remember you in a positive light, remember you when they need your services and keep them coming back after they have experienced your products or service.
+This power of interpretation logos has given a distinctly welcoming feeling and a personal visual identity.

 THE IMPACT OF A GREAT LOGO

 That is a memorable first impression of your brand that will last.
-Just like in the healthcare example, a good logo reflects the consumer’s desires, while they still represent the company it stands for – an effective marketing tool.
+Just like in the healthcare example, a good logo reflects the consumer’s desires, while still representing the company it stands for – an effective marketing tool.